Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Experiments

 We answer Q2 by training CoMe-VLA with different data compositions, where these variants are annotated with human and per-task robot sample counts used for training: (1) CoMe-VLA (0 + 400k).
 (2) CoMe-VLA (400k + 400k).
 (3) CoMe-VLA (800k + 400k).
 (4) CoMe-VLA (800k + 100k).

-As shown in Table \ref{tab_evaluation}, while using only robot data 400k per task yields moderate performance, the introduction of 400k human data triggers a significant performance boost (42.7\% to 72.0\%).
-We also observe a clear scaling trend where increasing the volume of human data to 800k further enhances the model's success rate (to 87.3\%).
-Notably, a sufficiently large human dataset significantly cushions the impact of reduced robot-specific supervision.
-Even when robot data is reduced to 100k samples per task, the model suffers only marginal performance degradation (to 83.3\%).
-This demonstrates that large-scale human data provides a dense foundation of exploratory prior, effectively lowering the sample complexity required for transferring to robot embodiments.
+As shown in Table \ref{tab_evaluation}, adding 400k human samples to 400k robot data boosts success rate from 42.7\% to 72.0\%, and scaling to 800k human data further improves it to 87.3\%.
+Notably, with sufficient human data, reducing robot data to just 100k samples per task causes only a minor drop to 83.3\%.
+This demonstrates that large-scale human data provides a dense foundation of exploratory prior, effectively lowering the sample complexity for transferring to robot embodiments.